Key takeaways

 When should you stop Mounjaro?

 Mounjaro is approved for long-term use in patients with diabetes, but there are circumstances when stopping Mounjaro early may be recommended.
-Your provider may want to stop it in lieu of another medication if they are not seeing the results they’d like, but mainly, it will be if you experience severe side effects.
+Your provider may want to stop it or switch to another medication if they are not seeing the results they’d like, but mainly, it will be if you experience severe side effects.

 While GI side effects on Mounjaro and other GLP-1 medications (like Ozempic) are expected, they should be short-lived.
-If they are serious or not resolving, you should speak with your doctor about stopping the medication.
+If they are serious or not resolving, you should speak with your healthcare provider about stopping the medication.
 Below are other serious adverse reactions that indicate a need to stop.

 Allergic reaction